willstMSFT/microsoft-365-docs/microsoft-365/commerce/licenses/downloads-faq1.md

 ## About downloading volume licensing products

-This section explains the file types for which you can download products, limitations of the VL download catalogue, and products that don't require downloads.
+This section explains the file types for which you can download products, limitations of the VL download catalog, and products that don't require downloads.

 ### File types available for downloads

 When you download products from the Microsoft 365 admin center, you can choose between the following file types:

 - **Executable (EXE) files** are downloaded and installed on the same computer, but you can't create separate boot disks for installation on other computers.
 - **ISO (International Standards Organization) image files** are exact representations of the content.
-You can install these on the computer that's used to download the package or write the files to disks for distribution and installation on other computers.
+You can install these files on the computer that's used to download the package or write the files to disks for distribution and installation on other computers.

 > [!NOTE]
 > Not all products are available in all languages and in all formats.

 ### Products not available to download

-In general, the VL catalogue contains the most recent version of software.
+In general, the VL catalog contains the most recent version of software.
 However, there are some limited exceptions for older editions of products (N-2 and beyond) that might be available.

-If you want to exercise your VL "downgrade right" to use prior versions of the software edition that you've licensed but are no longer available as Microsoft VL downloads, you might be able to source CD/DVD media from past shipments of "comprehensive kits" or "subscription kits" that you received.
+If you want to exercise your VL "downgrade right" to use prior versions of the software edition that you licensed but are no longer available as Microsoft VL downloads, you might be able to source CD/DVD media from past shipments of "comprehensive kits" or "subscription kits" that you received.
 Alternatively, your Microsoft Resellers might still have inventory.
 However, Microsoft doesn't provide physical media for products bought through VL contracts

 For more information on downgrade rights, download the following brief: [Downgrade rights for Microsoft Commercial Licensing](https://download.microsoft.com/download/3/D/4/3D42BDC2-6725-4B29-B75A-A5B04179958B/Licensing_brief_PLT_Downgrade_Rights.pdf)